Doing Business with Municipalities: What Vendors Need to Know

 - Competitive Contracting: Offers a detailed analysis, including case law and sample procurement forms.

 - Attend NJLM Seminars & Conference Sessions: Seminars are offered throughout the year and often include the topic of purchasing.
 Visit the Seminars page for a current list of topics.
 Throughout the year a series of in-person and webinars are offered.
 The Annual League Conference is a three day event held in Atlantic City each November.
 For more information on the Conference, visit the Conference web page.

 - Online Finance Resource Center: Visit the League's Finance Center.
-DESCRIPTION OF THE CENTER?

 Laws Governing Local Government Purchasing